fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices.md

     E --> F("Return HTTP 201 \n #40;End#41;")
 ```

+> What if the OrderCreated message producing fails at step 4?

+In a partial execution scenario, the workflow can be retried until the database writing succeeds.
-If the message is produced before the database writing, in a partial execution scenario the workflow will be retried until the database writing succeeds and the message is guaranteed to be sent.
+As the message is produced before the database writing, the message is guaranteed to be sent.

-This is an at-least-once guarantee, it is a stronger guarantee that ensures the message is always delivered, up to N times as the workflow is retried N times until it fully executes.
+This is an at-least-once guarantee, it is a stronger guarantee that ensures the message is always delivered.

 This provides a strong enough guarantee for most situations while simple enough.
-For instance, I happened to work on the redesign of a system fully based on [Change Data Capture][article-part-2-cdc] that was migrating to this model for its simplicity and for being a good fit for most of our workflows.
+I happened to work on the redesign of a system fully based on [Change Data Capture][article-part-2-cdc] that was migrating to this model for its simplicity and for being a good fit for most of our workflows.

-However, there are still some challenges with this model, as described below.
+However, there are still challenges with this model, as described below.

 ##### Idempotency

-One of the challenges is that it may produce the same message N times, and is not responsible for suppressing duplicated side effects anymore.
+This model allows a service to produce the same message N times, as it retries N times, and it doesn't take care of suppressing duplicated side effects anymore.

 Services consuming the OrderCreated message may assume multiple Orders were created.